epfl-ada/ada-2020-project-milestone-p3-p3_team-aka/README.md

 In the case where https://www.stats.grok.se will be available again, it would be easier to get the pageviews from here, and use Wikimedia’s REST API: https://wikimedia.org/api/rest_v1/ to get the page views after July 2015.

 We will use the scripts provided with the available dataset of Cristian Cantoro of hourly pageview counts to have a monthly aggregate.
 Then, we will filter the dataset to have only interesting articles i.e privacy-sensitive ones.
-After this, we need to filter for the specific pages and languages (english and german) we need.
+After this, we need to filter for the specific pages and languages (English and German) we need.
 We will download the data from this source from 2012 through 2016.
 This may take some time and resources, as each month represents 24GB of data.

 We will consider data of a more extended period of time to test the hypothesis of long term chilling effects.

 **Method of analysis:**
-We will be applying the same interrupted time-series with segmented regression method on the newly acquired data: german articles and longer period of study.
+We will be applying the same interrupted time-series with segmented regression method on the newly acquired data: German articles and longer period of study.
 Depending on the results we obtain, we may resort to applying discontinuous analysis methods for the extended data in order to look for potential confounders / events.

 ### Proposed timeline: